 Dear Fossil Fuel Executives: How Can You Live With Yourselves?

 Horrific heat waves across the nation, leaving hundreds dead.
-Wildfires tearing apart the American west.
-Billions of shellfish dead in the Pacific in a mass die-off.
+Wildfires tearing apart the American West.
+Billions of shellfish died in the Pacific in a mass die-off.
 All of this within the past week.
-Another destructive hurricane season incoming.
+Another destructive hurricane season is incoming.

 A new bombshell report from the IPCC, recently leaked in France, warned that global warming was happening faster than expected, and several "tipping points" — significant climate changes that cannot be reversed — have already happened.
 "Life on Earth can recover from a drastic climate shift by evolving into new species and creating new ecosystems," it warned.
 "Humans cannot."